top of page

 One piece of evidence in favor of late modernity, that we are better off with all the shiny things—the internet, smartphones, social media, apps, streaming services, air conditioning—is that these things that are not necessary, but nice, are used constantly.
 Yet, we shouldn’t assume that because a thing or service is used continuously that it is desired, or even liked.
 Users may enjoy any of the shiny things at the outset, and it’s refreshing after being deprived of them for some amount of time to reintroduce them.
 But what about after continued use?

-I’ve read that, for many of those who “abuse substances,” somewhat pejoratively called “addicts,” that beyond a certain threshold, it’s no longer about getting high, but staying normal.
+I’ve read that, for many of those who “abuse substances,” pejoratively called “addicts,” that beyond a certain threshold, use is no longer to get high, but to stay normal.
 Perhaps it’s a mistake to draw such a deep distinction between addicts and “normal people.”
 Almost everyone I know is addicted to caffeine, myself included.
 It’s not hyperbole.
-These people, we, we people, are actually and genuinely addicted to caffeine.
+These people, we, we people, are genuinely addicted to caffeine.
 When it’s not present, its absence is disruptive.
-Its absence breaks lines of thought, it smears a barely translucent gauze across our mindsight.
+Its absence breaks lines of thought, it smears a barely translucent gauze across our mind-sight.
 It makes everything feel blunt, and the body bulky.
-We factor in ten, twenty minutes in a busy morning to wait in line—for coffee?
-Or to make it at home?
-Spend how much money across a week or a month on this substance?
+We factor in ten, twenty minutes in a busy morning to wait in line—for coffee.
+We spend how much money across a week or a month on this substance?
 Why do we act like this is cute?
 Normal?
 Not-worth-mentioning?

 There is the first sip of coffee, and then there are all the others.
-The caffeine has a half-life.
+The point is the hit of caffeine, as anyone who tries weaning with decaf knows.
+The caffeine high has a half-life.
 Then it’s just dehydration.
 It’s a mouth that tastes burnt and stale.
 It’s having to defecate urgently.
 It’s feeling shaky and strung out.
 We have amnesia about this.
 We have amnesia about the guilt from spending too much at corporate and posh coffee shops.
 What we remember is the first sip.
 The first sip is magic.

 How many other substances are like this?
 Are they all like this?
 Is everything non-necessary like this?

-Do we remember things incorrectly?
 Our memory seems biased towards the peak pleasure at (in this case) at the outset of something, part of the well-documented peak-end rule.[1]
 Yet what do we consider “the end”?
-We don’t count the cringe at a bank statement or the jitters hours after coffee as “part of it.”
+We don’t count buyer's remorse or the crash as “part of it.”
 But it is part of it.
 It’s all one process, like fractals.

 There’s a deep cultural distinction between the “street dweller” or “junkie” and the middle-class consumer.
 This distinction is buoyed by the striking physical presentation of someone who is both homeless and addicted to drugs, wherein an observer can dub them dejected, irrational, and trapped by their addiction.
-By comparison, the middle-class consumer seems comfortable, rational, and free, so their participation in late modernity and their playing the money game appears volitional—itself a rational act.
+By comparison, the middle-class consumer seems comfortable, rational, and free, so their participation in late modernity appears volitional—itself a rational act.
 These are the basic inferences we make.
 But what about evenings devoured by a doom-scroll, the paychecks plundered by the “buy now” button, the years spent paying interest—on what?

 Time and Stress

 The problem, as Erazim Kohak[2] critically pointed out, is that in late modernity we increasingly doubt experience and reduce all things to abstract units.
-This is because of how much distrust we’ve had of our own experience, and how successful the instruments of science (including units of measurement) have been at predicting and contextualizing what’s happening around us; how good they are at controlling our environment.
-We think, “Wow, that was only an hour?
+This is in part because our senses have been misleading us for millennia.
+Where our senses have failed, the instruments of science (including units of measurement) have succeeded in predicting and contextualizing what’s happening around us, thereby giving us control.
+So now we think, “Wow, that was only an hour?
 It felt like five minutes!”
-See, in that statement, how we defer to clock-time as the higher truth?
-We think of our experience as an illusion, flattening it, and relocating our awareness to the abstract.
+See, in that statement, how we defer to clock-time as a higher-order truth?
+We think of our experience itself as an illusion, flattening it, and relocating our awareness to the abstract.

-An interesting empirical problem is whether or not stress accelerates our perception of time’s passing or our perception of change.
-Stress is often, if not always, a motivator for remembering the past or looking into the future.
+The borderline cases are perhaps where time bears down the strongest, cases where we are stressed in anticipation of either being deprived of something pleasurable or confronted with something painful.
+An interesting empirical problem is whether stress accelerates our perception of time’s passing or our perception of change.
+Stress is often a motivator for recalling the past or looking into the future.
 We look to the past because we imagine it was less stressful, or we use it to navigate something causing stress now.
 We look into the future because we’re stressed about something unpleasant impending, and would like to mitigate it if possible.
+Nietzsche thought pain was the basis of memory.
+Is stress foundational to time-consciousness?

 If there is a defining word of the modern moment, “stress” would be a serious contestant.
 When we are stressed, the clock does not move faster; we are not losing time in that sense.
 Something does seem scrubbed away, though, in all the shuffling of a stressful moment, or perhaps expunged in the stressed but motionless interim of waiting for what's next (a "waiting" that is often itself crowded with more doing because of the ever-present smartphones).
 What is lost?
-For one, we lose possibility—the space in which something else could have been noticed, thought, or felt, before that space was folded into the sequence of behaviors determined by the demands of the late modern moment: at once artificial and immanent.
+For one, we lose possibility—the space in which something else could have been noticed, thought, felt, or just experienced before that space was folded into the sequence of behaviors determined by the demands of the late modern moment, often the demands of the calendar and clock: at once artificial and immanent.

-If there is a pursuit of freedom worthy of late modernity, it would seem reclaiming that space by breaking the sequence is a kind of prerequisite.
+If there is a pursuit of freedom worthy of late modernity, it would seem reclaiming that space by breaking the sequence is an important step.

 Comments